 As of February 29, 2016 and February 28, 2015, there was \$103.7 million and \$79.0 million outstanding of SBA debentures, respectively.
 The carrying amount of the amount outstanding of SBA debentures approximates its fair value, which is based on a waterfall analysis showing adequate collateral coverage, \$3.6 million, of financing costs related to the SBA debentures, have been capitalized and are being amortized over the term of the commitment and drawdown.
 For the years ended February 29, 2016, February 28, 2015 and February 28, 2014 we recorded \$2.6 million, \$2.0 million and \$1.3 million of interest expense related to the SBA debentures, respectively.
-For the years ended February 29, 2016, February 28, 2015 and February 29, 2016, February 28, 2015 and Februar
+For the years ended February 29, 2016, February 28, 2015 and February 28, 2014, we recorded \$0.4 million, \$0.3 million and \$0.2 million of amortization of deferred financing costs related to the SBA debentures, respectively.
+The weighted average interest rate during the years ended February 29, 2016 and February 28, 2015 on the outstanding borrowings of the SBA debentures was 3.12% and 2.93%, respectively.
+During the years ended February 29, 2016 and February 28, 2015, the average dollar amount of SBA debentures outstanding was \$83.0 million and \$67.9 million, respectively.

-In December 2015, the 2016 omnibus spending bill approved by Congress and signed into law by the President increased the amount of SBAguaranteed debentures that affiliated SBIC funds can have outstanding from \$225.0 million to \$350.0 million, subject to SBA approval.
+In December 2015, the 2016 omnibus spending bill approved by Congress and signed into law by the President increased the amount of SBA-guaranteed debentures that affiliated SBIC funds can have outstanding from \$225.0 million to \$350.0 million, subject to SBA approval.
 SBA regulations currently limit the amount of SBA-guaranteed debentures that an SBIC may issue to \$150.0 million when it has at least \$75.0 million in regulatory capital.
 Affiliated SBICs are permitted to issue up to a combined maximum amount of \$350.0 million in SBA-guaranteed debentures when they have at least \$175.0 million in combined regulatory capital.